-- This is the Elite Performance Level. - Round time is 3 min over 3 or 5 rounds with 1- or 2-min breaks.
-A-class is for experienced athletes, 15 plus bouts are required. - All titles are 5 by 3 min rounds with 2 min break.
-5 by 3 min round bouts with 1 min break can be approved by head state officials. - A-Class transition An athlete (and their camp) is recommended to seriously consider the implications and level of being an A-class athlete.
-This level is considered professional.
+- Elite-Class transition An athlete (and their camp) is recommended to seriously consider the implications and level of being an Elite-class athlete.
 Minimum of 15 bouts is required. - Mandatory Equipment Gloves, Groin Protection (male), Mouthguard.

 PADDING REQUIREMENTS BY CLASS 18+